 First, the area surrounding the wisdom teeth and the teeth themselves will be numbed with anesthesia.
-The surgeon may decide to sedate you as well, although you can request this if you’d like.
+If you’d prefer, the surgeon sedate you instead.
 Being asleep during the surgery is especially good for people who are anxious about the whole procedure.

 If the tooth has not broken through the gum tissue, the surgeon will first need to make a small cut to access the tooth.
 If any bone is covering the tooth, they will have to remove that as well.